Plagiarism policy for non-matriculated students

 2. About Turnitin UK text-matching software

-Turnitin UK is part of the JISC Plagiarism Advisory Service (JISCPAS).
-The University of Cambridge is the recognised Data Controller for the data held and processed by, or on behalf of, the service.
+The University is the recognised Data Controller for the data held and processed by, or on behalf of, the service.
 An American company, iParadigms, is the Data Processor.

 Turnitin UK may detect direct plagiarism, paraphrasing and collusion as submitted work is compared with a vast database of online material and with a ‘private’ database of previous submissions.
 Therefore, submitting work to the database helps to protect it from future attempts to plagiarise it, and helps to maintain the integrity of the University’s qualifications.